raffscardoso/Numerical-Analysis/README.md

 *Improved Euler Method:*
     The inputs are same as the euler's method but it takes some more iterations to finalize each value at yi to more accurate results simply it follows as a iterative method.

+*Picard's Method:*
+    In this method, we compute the recursive integration in the given initial values and find out the given integral value at the given point.

+*Milne's Method:*
+    For this method we assume that we alraedy know three consecutive values and use the newton divided difference formula to predict the approximte value of y in terms of y' and check by using the correctors formula.

 *Runge-kutta Method:*
     The inputs are same as the euler's method in this it computes the function value at each increment based on the slope at different points of the curve.